koenrane/KR-new-site/content/import/math-that-clicks-look-for-two-way-correspondences.md

 # Why might the second correspondence be good?

-By itself, "intuition $\implies$ math" can anchor you on partial answers and amplify [confirmation bias](https://explorable.com/confirmation-bias); in my fictional example above, counterexamples to "information = change in credence" were not considered.
+By itself, "intuition -> math" can anchor you on partial answers and amplify [confirmation bias](https://explorable.com/confirmation-bias); in my fictional example above, counterexamples to "information = change in credence" were not considered.

 Here's my advice: Whenever possible, clarify your assumed desiderata.
 Whenever possible, prove your construction is basically the only way to get all the desiderata.
 Whenever possible, build the math out of existing correct pieces of math which correspond to the right building blocks (expected + surprisal = expected surprisal).